 10 Growth Hacks for Mobile Apps A simple presentation with powerful insight in hacking the growth of your app.
 Growth is everything if you are planning to get VC money, mark my words.

 If you are still struggling with promotion and monetization, there are communities like Quora, Inbound.org, OnlineGeniuses.com and GrowthHackers.com which can help you, and most probably will, if you just ask nicely.
-But you’re not in this just for the money, right? ;) You want to become an uber coder, a master of the craft, a respected and well known iOS developer so you’ll need to learn how to code fast, clean and smart, and master your coding craft.
+But you’re not in this just for the money, right? ;) You want to become an uber coder, a controller of the craft, a respected and well known iOS developer so you’ll need to learn how to code fast, clean and smart, and controller your coding craft.

 Warning: Advanced iOS development content ahead.